skhiggins/ra_guide/README.md

 ### An example of the weekly email

 > Subject: Weekly email - [Name] (X hours)
+>
 > ...
+>
-> This is my timesheet for the last week: [link to last week's timesheet]
+> This is my timesheet for the last week: [link-to-last-week's-timesheet]
+>
-> This is my timesheet for this week: [link to this week's timesheet]
+> This is my timesheet for this week: [link-to-this-week's-timesheet]
+>
-> And this is a summary of completed work last week and my priorities this week, which you can also check here: [link to the recap doc]
+> And this is a summary of completed work last week and my priorities this week, which you can also check here: [link-to-the-recap-doc]
+>
-> [Copy the recap and the priorities in the email body to save one click for the PIs]
+> *[Copy the recap and the priorities in the email body to save one click for the PIs]*
+>
 > ...

 ### Examples for the weekly recaps